tuanvayn/advanced-java/docs/micro-services/micro-services-technology-stack.md

 #### [Sentinel](https://github.com/alibaba/Sentinel)

-> A lightweight powerful flow control component enabling reliability and monitoring for microservices. (轻量级的流量控制、熔断降级 Java 库)
+> A lightweight powerful flow control component enabling reliability and monitoring for microservices.
+(Lightweight flow control、Circuit breaker downgrades Java libraries)

-### 服务的负载均衡
+### Load balancing for services

-> 作用：降低服务压力, 增加吞吐量
+> Function: Reduce service pressure and increase throughput

 #### [Ribbon](https://github.com/Netflix/ribbon)

-> Spring Cloud Ribbon 是一个基于 HTTP 和 TCP 的客户端负载均衡工具, 它基于 Netflix Ribbon 实现
+> Spring Cloud Ribbon is a client-side load balancing tool based on HTTP and TCP that is based on the Netflix Ribbon

 #### [Nginx](https://github.com/nginx/nginx)

-Nginx (engine x) 是一个高性能的 HTTP 和反向代理 web 服务器, 同时也提供了 IMAP/POP3/SMTP 服务
+Nginx (engine x) is a high-performance http and reverse proxy web server that also provides IMAP/POP3/SMTP services

-#### Nginx 与 Ribbon 区别
+#### Nginx is different from ribbon

-Nginx 属于服务端负载均衡，Ribbon 属于客户端负载均衡。Nginx 作用与 Tomcat，Ribbon 作用与各个服务之间的调用 (RPC)。
+Nginx belongs to server-side load balancing, and ribbon belongs to client-side load balancing.
+Nginx acts with Tomcat, and Ribbon acts with calls between individual services (RPC).

-### 消息队列
+### Message Queuing

-> 作用: 解耦业务, 异步化处理数据
+> Function: Decouple the business and process data asynchronously

 #### [Kafka](http://kafka.apache.org/)